MichaelJokAr/FloatMenu/README.md

 ### FloatMenu

-popupMenu show as click point
+popupMenu show as click position

 ### use

-- new Point in your activity and Override the method ```dispatchTouchEvent``` to get your click poiny
+- new Point in your activity and Override the method ```dispatchTouchEvent``` to get your click position

 ```
     private val mPoint = Point()